kampro/kampro.github.io/_drafts/guard.md

 title: "Swift's guard construction"
 category: swift
 ---
 Today I would like to describe a simple construction introduced in Swift 2.0 - `guard`.
-I know that this can be valuable for very fresh Swift developers only, but I have to be sure that everything what will be used in the future posts has been explained.
+I know that this can be valuable for very fresh Swift developers only, but I have to be sure that everything that will be used in the future posts has been explained.

 ### What is the purpose of `guard`?